 Becoming a Licensed Practical Nurse in Iowa

 To be eligible to work as an LPN in Iowa, you must first graduate from an accredited course, pass the NCLEX-PN national licensing test, and hold an up-to-date license awarded by the Iowa Board of Nursing.
 All of these steps are discussed in detail below.

 Step 1 – Complete the standard admission requirements for practical nursing training in Iowa

 Because graduating from a professional training course is a vital step in becoming an LPN, you should first ensure that you can satisfy program entrance prerequisites.
 The list shown below shows the most-common prerequisites for most educational facilities.

-Step 2 – Decide on the kind of credential you intend to acquire
+Step 2 – Decide on the kind of LPN credential in Iowa you intend to acquire

 Practical nursing courses give a couple of different types of credentials to their students: an associate-level degree, and a diploma (alternately referred to as a “certificate”).
 Either kind of credential is accepted by most employers across Iowa and make you eligible for employment.
 Expect to be in school from 1-2 years depending on which type of education level you go for.